ssbostan/kubernetes-complete-reference/README.md

 # How to contribute:

 All contributions are welcomed.
-[See Contribution Guide](https://github.com/ssbostan/kubernetes-complete-reference/blob/master/CONTRIBUTING.md)
+[CONTRIBUTING.md](https://github.com/ssbostan/kubernetes-complete-reference/blob/master/CONTRIBUTING.md)

 Everyone interested in the Kubernetes can contribute to this reference.